 Bioactive compounds comprise an excellent pool of molecules for the production of nutraceuticals, functional foods, and food additives.
 Fruits and vegetables represent the simplest form of functional foods because they are rich in several bioactive components.
 Fruits containing polyphenols and carotenoids have been shown to have antioxidant activity and diminish the risk of developing certain types of cancer.
 The vegetable waste includes trimmings, peelings, stems, seeds, shells, bran and residues remaining after extraction of juice, oil, starch and sugar.
 The animal-derived waste includes waste from dairy processing and seafood industry.
 The recovered biomolecules and by-products can be used to produce functional foods in food processing or in medicinal and pharmaceutical preparations.
 Bioactive phytochemicals like sterols, tocopherols, carotenes, terpenes and polyphenols extracted from tomato by-products contain significant amounts of antioxidant activities.
 Therefore, these value adding components isolated from such waste can be used as natural antioxidants for the formulation of functional foods or can serve as additives in food products to extend their shelf-life.

 Therefore, the objective of this study is to use emerging MAE technology for extraction of various bioactive compounds from food waste for production of functional foods in food processing or in medicinal and pharmaceutical preparations.
-The proposed study will be in collaboration with colleagues from BIOMAT group, Basque University, Spain, Prof. Paul Kilmartin, School of Chemical Sciences, Dr. Saeid Baroutian, Department of Chemical and Materials Engineering and A/Prof. Simon Swift, Department of Molecular Medicine and Pathology, the University of Auckland.
+The proposed study will be in collaboration with colleagues from BIOMAT group, Basque University, Spain, Professor Paul Kilmartin, School of Chemical Sciences, Dr Saeid Baroutian, Department of Chemical and Materials Engineering and Associate Professor Simon Swift, Department of Molecular Medicine and Pathology, the University of Auckland.